vercel/avatar/README.md

 # avatar ![](https://avatarservice.herokuapp.com/avatar?size=20) ![](https://avatarservice.herokuapp.com/1?size=20) ![](https://avatarservice.herokuapp.com/github?size=20) ![](https://avatarservice.herokuapp.com/love?size=20) ![](https://avatarservice.herokuapp.com/node?size=20)

-Avatar generates beautiful generated gradient avatars for your app or homepage.
+Avatar generates beautiful gradient avatars for your app or homepage (for example if they didn't upload one)

 Avatar is build on top of [`micro`](https://github.com/zeit/micro) and is hosted on `heroku`